Lakshmi Mittal: Personal life

+Alaiya is a 111 m luxury superyacht, owned by Mittal.

 Mittal is married to Usha Dalmia.
 They have a son Aditya Mittal and a daughter, Vanisha Mittal.

 Lakshmi Mittal has two brothers, Pramod Mittal and Vinod Mittal, and a sister, Seema Lohia, who married Indonesian businessman, Sri Prakash Lohia.
 His residence at 18–19 Kensington Palace Gardens—which was purchased from Formula One boss Bernie Ecclestone in 2004 for £67 million (US$128 million)—made it the world's most expensive house at the time.
 The house is decorated with marble taken from the same quarry that supplied the Taj Mahal.
 The extravagant show of wealth has been referred to as the "Taj Mittal".
 It has 12 bedrooms, an indoor pool, Turkish baths and parking for 20 cars.
 He is a lacto-vegetarian.

 Mittal bought No. 9A Palace Greens, Kensington Gardens, formerly the Philippines Embassy, for £70 million in 2008 for his daughter Vanisha Mittal, who is married to Amit Bhatia, a businessman and philanthropist.
 Mittal threw a lavish "vegetarian reception" for Vanisha in the Palace of Versailles, France.

 In 2005, he also bought a colonial bungalow for $30 million at No. 22, Dr APJ Abdul Kalam Road, New Delhi, one of the most exclusive streets in India, occupied by embassies and billionaires, and rebuilt it as a house.

-In 2025, Mittal was reported to be preparing to leave the United Kingdom after nearly three decades of residence, following the UK government’s decision to abolish the non-domiciled (“non-dom”) tax status.
+In 2025, Mittal was reported to be preparing to leave the United Kingdom after nearly three decades of residence, following the UK government’s decision to abolish the non-domiciled ("non-dom") tax status.

+In November 2025, The Sunday Times newspaper reported that Mittal had paid about $200 million (£152.7 million) for a baroque mansion at Emirates Hills' Dubai.
+The paper also confirmed that 'he is resident in Switzerland for tax and is to spend much of his future in Dubai.'